 Although Boston cream pie isn’t a pie (it’s a cake) when it was created pies and cakes were baked in the same pans and the terms were interchangeable.
 On December 12, 1996, Massachusetts declared the Boston cream pie the official state dessert.

 The Omni Parker House Hotel still serves Boston cream pie on its menu, and you can even order a slice at breakfast!

 You may also like: Iconic Boston Food You Need to Try

 9. The last religious martyr in North America was executed in Boston

 Mary Dyer was a colonial American Quaker who was hanged in Boston for repeatedly defying a Puritan law banning Quakers from the colony.
 Dyer is one of the four executed Quakers known as The Boston Martyrs.

 Mary Dyer was tried and scheduled to hang on October 27, 1659 along with three male Quaker evangelists.
 But Mary alone was pulled from the gallows and given a reprieve.
-However, she was determined to return to Boston to force the colony to either change its laws or to put her to death.
+However, she was determined to return to Boston to force the colony to change its laws—or put her to death.

 On June 1, 1660, Mary Dyer was again escorted to the gallows.
 Once again she was given the opportunity to save her own life.
 She replied, “Nay, I cannot; for in obedience to the will of the Lord God I came, and in His will I abide faithful to the death.”

 Although it’s commonly said that Mary Dyer was executed on Boston Common (even the base of her memorial statue says so), historians now believe her actual hanging place was at Boston Neck, about a mile to the south.
 This area, near the current intersection of West Dedham and Washington Streets, was also common land—likely the cause of the confusion.